mrdoob/three.js/threejs/lessons/threejs-webvr.md

    6 degree of freedom devices include the Vive and Vive Pro, the Oculus Rift and Quest, and I believe all of the Windows MR devices.

-With all that covered I don't for sure know which devices will work with WebVR.
+With all that covered I don't for sure know which devices will work with WebXR.
 I'm 99% sure that most Android phones will work when running Chrome.
-You may need to turn on VR support in [`about:flags`](about:flags).
-I also know Google Daydream will also work and similarly you need to enable VR support in [`about:flags`](about:flags).
+You may need to turn on WebXR support in [`about:flags`](about:flags).
+I also know Google Daydream will also work and similarly you need to enable WebXR support in [`about:flags`](about:flags).
 Oculus Rift, Vive, and Vive Pro will work via Chrome or Firefox.
 I'm less sure about Oculus Go and Oculus Quest as both of them use custom OSes but according to the internet they both appear to work.

-Okay, after that long detour about VR Devices and WebVR there's some things to cover
+Okay, after that long detour about VR Devices and WebXR there's some things to cover

 * Supporting both VR and Non-VR

-  AFAICT, at least as of r105, there is no easy way to support both VR and non-VR modes with three.js.
-With VR enabled but not in VR mode the camera's position is hard coded to `0, 1.6, 0`.
+  AFAICT, at least as of r112, there is no easy way to support both VR and non-VR modes with three.js.
 Ideally if not in VR mode you'd be able to control the camera using whatever means you want, for example the `OrbitControls`, and you'd get some kind of event when switching into and out of VR mode so that you could turn the controls on/off.

 If three.js adds some support to do both I'll try to update this article.
 Until then you might need 2 versions of your site OR pass in a flag in the URL, something like